ENG / /

 其它相關拍品

-A Piece of Blue Mark Pu-er Tea Cake, Circa 1950s
+2 Pieces of Grade B Blue Mark Pu-er Tea Cake, Circa 1950s

 Scan to Follow